ml20g2l/WorldCalendar/README.md

 You can easily extend the calendar to include additional countries by editing:

 - `src/constants/countries.ts` → Add ISO code, name, and region metadata
 - `src/utils/holidayCalculators.ts` → Define or import holiday calculation functions
 - `src/components/CountrySelector.jsx` → Add the country to the selector dropdown

 ---

 ## Example Use Case

 **Scenario:** You want to see overlapping holidays between the UK, Japan, and India.
 Enable these three countries in the toggle list, and the calendar will highlight each in different colours.
-Hovering over a date shows tooltips with translated names such as “元日 – New Year’s Day” or “Holi Festival”.
+Hovering over a date shows tooltips with translated names such as "元日 – New Year's Day" or "Holi Festival".

 ---

 ## Changelog

+### v0.6 (October 2025)
+- Added **26 new countries**: Greece, Spain, Portugal, Luxembourg, Denmark, Finland, Hungary, Estonia, Iceland, Sweden, Qatar, Lithuania, Romania, Russia, Uzbekistan, Indonesia, Cambodia, Pakistan, Georgia, Argentina, Mexico, Thailand, Philippines, Vietnam, Bahrain, and Malaysia.
+- Total countries supported: **39**.
+- Enhanced support for Orthodox Easter calculations.
+- Added regional celebrations like Nowruz, Songkran, and Midsummer.
+- Improved multilingual holiday name display with native scripts.

 ### v0.5 (October 2025)
 - Added **Germany, Japan, China, Brazil, and India**.
 - Updated offline holiday logic for better accuracy.
 - Improved date rendering for cross‑timezone consistency.
 - Enhanced region toggle for France and Australia.
 - Refactored structure for cleaner imports.

 ### v0.4 (September 2025)
 - Added France, Ireland, and Korea (API‑based lunar support).
 - Introduced Tailwind styling and tooltip components.

 ### v0.3 (September 2025)
 - Added Canada, Australia, and New Zealand.

 ### v0.2 (September 2025)
 - Added United States and United Kingdom.

 ### v0.1 (September 2025)
 - Initial prototype with basic single‑country holiday view.

 ---

 ## License

 MIT License © 2025 Geeyoon Lim
 For personal and educational use only.
 Contributions welcome!

 ---